 Typically these learning communities will consist of a maximum of 45 students per six-year medicine group and a maximum of 70 students per five-year medicine group.
 The number of students within a lecture theatre or classroom at any one time will be much smaller than in previous years due to current social distancing requirements and will remain in place until these restrictions are lifted.

-As these are fundamental to learning, we will use personal protective equipment (PPE) where required.
-RCSI will supply PPE when required as part of the academic programme and students will be educated in the use of PPE.
+For the on campus elements, RCSI will supply PPE when required and students will be educated in the use of PPE.